seek-oss/braid-design-system/packages/docs-ui/README.md

 ### `HeaderNavigation`

-A navigation section containing a list of links, designed for the side bar.
+Header Layout for the site logo, theme selector and `MenuButton`.

 ```tsx
 import { HeaderNavigation } from '@braid-design-system/docs-ui';